An ultrasound scan uses high-frequency sound waves to create an image of a part of the inside of your body.

 - internal ultrasound, where an ultrasound probe is put into your vagina or rectum.
 This may be a bit uncomfortable but does not usually cause any pain.

 - endoscopic ultrasound (EUS), a type of endoscopy.
 You may have a sedative or a general anaesthetic for this type of ultrasound.

-NHS Choices explains more about ultrasound scans.
+Go to www.nhs.uk for more information about ultrasound scans.